ascholerChemeketa/cs160Reader/_sources/Algorithms/BinarySearch.rst

     17
     18  print "Value not found"

-Although binary search is more complex than linear search, and depends on the items being in order so that you can rule out half of them with each step, it can be substantially more efficient.
+Although binary search is more complex than linear search and depends on the items being in order, it can be substantially more efficient.
 The 20 items above never take more than 6 steps to check.
 If the list was 100 items it would never take more than 8 steps.
 100,000 items could be searched in just 19 steps!
 We will take a closer look at just how efficient this algorithm is later.